kbonin-carrier/snort3-docker/README.md

 ./run_snort_on_mcores.sh 24 hyperscan

 These 24 intances will be run on cores 1~24 all at once, then watch htop to see cores/memory utilization.
 Once they are winding down, hit any key.
-The all output will be collected in this directory:
+Then all output will be collected in this directory:

 cat snort-24-cores-hyperscan-results-02-12-21-19-00/snort-24-cores-hyperscan-results.csv